Opdex/opdex-v1-api-csharp/docs/LiquidityPoolsApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new LiquidityPoolsApi(httpClient, config, httpClientHandler);
             var pool = tVFhXcS3gVb49MSTsaDFoqkxLrAUiNEN7n;  // string | Address of a liquidity pool
+            var interval = 1D;  // Interval? | Time range between each snapshot (optional)
-            var startDateTime = 2022-01-01T00:00:00Z;  // DateTime | Start time for which to retrieve snapshots var endDateTime = 2022-12-31T23:59:59;  // DateTime | End time for which to retrieve snapshots var interval = 1D;  // Interval? | Time range between each snapshot (optional) var direction = DESC;  // SortDirection? | Order direction of the results (optional) var limit = 100;  // int? | Number of results per page; defaults to 168 for hourly snapshots (1 week), or 28 for daily snapshots (4 weeks) (optional)  (default to 168) var cursor = "cursor_example";  // string | Reference of the requested page, returned by a previous call (optional)
+            var startDateTime = 2022-01-01T00:00:00Z;  // DateTime? | Start time for which to retrieve snapshots (optional) var endDateTime = 2022-12-31T23:59:59;  // DateTime? | End time for which to retrieve snapshots (optional) var direction = DESC;  // SortDirection? | Order direction of the results (optional) var limit = 100;  // int? | Number of results per page; defaults to 168 for hourly snapshots (1 week), or 28 for daily snapshots (4 weeks) (optional)  (default to 168) var cursor = "cursor_example";  // string | Reference of the requested page, returned by a previous call (optional)